 After having enriched the database with different young horses, it’s time to draw some comparisons.
 A horse with a high heart rate and exceptional speed will stand out among the other young horses who began at the same time.
 As a consequence, the data may be used to emphasize a horse’s precociousness and, as a result, to personalize his training so that it is tailored to his level and needs.

-3. Identify the theoretical race distance
+3. Identify the locomotor profile and determine the theoretical racing distance

 Starting a racehorse’s training is a complex task that needs careful consideration of several elements.
 As a result, the data is a valuable solution for enhancing the trainer’s abilities.
 When selecting a race, the trainer needs obviously to consider the distance, and locomotion data can assist you in making the most objective decision possible.
 Many scientific research have been conducted to determine the appropriate distance based on the locomotor characteristics of a horse.
 The analysis is based on a study of the stride lenght and stride frequency of a horse’s locomotor profile.
 As each horse has its own stride style, generic and theoretical profiles may be identified, with a defined ideal distance.

-4. Assess the training’s impact
+4. Analyze fitness and assess the training’s impact

 The data in the preceding example is from a 2-year-old horse who began training in early 2021.
 The trainer has been closely monitoring this young horse’s training sessions.
 We can trace this horse’s improvement thanks to this data: between April and June, he is able to run faster and in better cardiac condition.
 Despite the increased pace, the time spent in the anaerobic zone has decreased by 10 seconds.
 His body has adapted, demonstrating the training effectiveness.